 The bag utilizes four compressions traps (with a drawcord closure), which is a big help when compressing something bulky like a tent.
 It’s very easy to distribute the compression evenly throughout this pack.

 As a small extra, the bag does come with a pocket on one end – I’ve found this the perfect place to store smaller bits and piece of tent hardware when necessary.

 What are compression bags?
 These are sacks or bags made from high quality nylon (and other similar materials) that you use to store your clothes, sleeping bag, or other personal effects.
 You then use a tab that you pull, this forces the air out of the bag making sure that there will be no wasted space within the travel bag.
 Compression bags are all about making your luggage as compact as possible.
 This is an essential feature if you wish to travel with carry-on baggage as it ensures your luggage is as small and compact as possible.
 This is also a great option for those who love camping and staying outdoors.

-The best type of compression sack is specifically those that help save space.
-High quality compression sacks use tough durable material.
+The best type of stuff sack is specifically those that help save space.
+High quality compression bags use tough durable material.
 Mostly made of tough nylon or other similar materials.
 They can be used to store clothing as well as bulky sleeping bags.
 It also features external dividers and straps to help you organize content and use space within the bag efficiently.
 Compression bags or sacks are designed to be extremely compact and lightweight, they are also a bit more expensive.

 Waterproof Dry Compression Sacks